Keen video-gamers' brains may reward them more

 Henrietta Bowden-Jones of the neuroscience division at Imperial College London said the findings were highly relevant to clinicians because they "further close the gap" between video-gaming and other addictions, giving specialists a better understanding of possible long-term treatment options.

-"The exciting next step will be to determine, as with other addictions, whether volumetric differences are a cause or effect of excessive human behavior," she said in an emailed comment about the study.
+"The exciting next step will be to determine, as with other addictions, whether volumetric differences are a cause or effect of excessive human behaviour," she said in an emailed comment about the study.

 "The burning question...is whether the structural difference is a change caused by the frequent game play, or whether individual differences in this system naturally dispose some people to more excessive play," he said.
 "For teenagers, parents, and clinicians to make sense of this finding, we need research monitoring brain structure over time."